farstreet/HA_ecobloom_ecogarden/README.md

   - [Automations](https://github.com/farstreet/HA_ecobloom_ecogarden/blob/main/automations) [:grey_question:](https://www.home-assistant.io/docs/automation/basics/)
     -
-    - Feed the fish at 9am unless already fed manually earlier (automation.aquarium_feed_fish_at_9am)
+    - Feed the fish at 9am unless already fed manually earlier (automation.ecogarden_feed_fish_at_9am)
-    - Reset the 'fish already fed check' at midnight to allow automatic feeding the next day (automation.aquarium_reset_feed_fish_check)
+    - Reset the 'fish already fed check' at midnight to allow automatic feeding the next day (automation.ecogarden_reset_feed_fish_check)

   - [Scripts](https://github.com/farstreet/HA_ecobloom_ecogarden/blob/main/scripts) [:grey_question:](https://www.home-assistant.io/integrations/script/)
     -
-    - Feed the fish (script.aquarium_feed_fish), which is used in the above automation and to manually trigger fish feeding via the back-office.
+    - Feed the fish (script.ecogarden_feed_fish), which is used in the above automation and to manually trigger fish feeding via the back-office.
 Script also activates the 'fish already fed check' (to avoid automatic feeding when fish already got fed manually) and checks whether the Ecogarden responded to the command.
 Bassed on the result of the response check, either one of the below scripts is executed:
-      - 'Success' script that updates the Feed Fish Check (script.aquarium_feed_fish_success)
+      - 'Success' script that updates the Feed Fish Check (script.ecogarden_feed_fish_success)
-      - 'Fail' script that sends out a notification to warn about the failed fish feeding attempt (script.aquarium_feed_fish_fail)
+      - 'Fail' script that sends out a notification to warn about the failed fish feeding attempt (script.ecogarden_feed_fish_fail)

   - Helpers
     -
-    - Fish already fed check (input_boolean.aquarium_fish_fed)
+    - Fish already fed check (input_boolean.ecogarden_fish_fed)

     Helpers are created in the HA back-office (Configuration > Automations & Scenes > Helpers)